Welcome! This guide will help you access and set up your lab environment. Please read the page carefully to ensure a smooth experience.

 To successfully initiate the Universal DDI/Infoblox Threat Defense labs, we will need to deploy a lab environment that hosts all the Techblue Avionics infrastructure.
 Then, we will need to request and set up a Techblue Infoblox tenant.
 This tenant will serve as the central point for all configuration and monitoring activities.

-Please follow these steps to initiate a Universal DDI/Infoblox Threat Defense lab:
+Please follow these four steps to initiate a Universal DDI/Infoblox Threat Defense lab:

 Step 1: Deploying a lab environment